FNBBDevs/bruhanimate/README.md

     # Run the animation
     renderer.run()

-    # Add an input() to catch the end of the enimation
+    # Add an input() to catch the end of the enimation - WINDOWS ONLY
     input()

 # Now that we have a funciton to render the animation, let's